-The Best Utility Knives of 2020
+Best Utility Knife of 2020

-If pressed to find some issues with this blade, we would say that if you are doing a lot of work with a utility knife (e.g. on a framing project or a remodel), the act of unfolding the tool may become tiresome.
+If pressed to find some issues with this blade, we would say that if you are doing a lot of work with a utility knife (e.g., on a framing project or a remodel), the act of unfolding the tool may become tiresome.
 Additionally, it is a bit bulky for front pocket storage, particularly when squatting.
 Despite these shortcomings, the tool is built for heavy use, fitting in well in a professional kit or a kitchen drawer.

 The LENOX Quick-Change tries to address all of the common complaints about utility knives.
 The handle is curved to match a natural grip, so it is comfortable and efficient.
 The blades are quick and easy to change, and all the buttons are big and grippy.
 Even the internal blade storage clamp helps to eliminate rattling, keeping those blade as sharp as ever.

 The Outdoor Edge SlideWinder is a compact knife that you can always have on hand.
 At just a ¼ inch thick and sporting a pocket clip, there's no reason not to carry this multi-tool.
-The blade is easy to swap while the philips and flathead drivers are built into the framework well when compared to other multi-tools in the class.
+The blade is easy to swap while the philips and flathead drivers are built into the framework well compared to other multi-tools in the class.

 Some conveniences are sacrificed to keep this tool simple.
 For one, there is no onboard blade storage.
-In addition, there is no lock securing the blade in the closed position, although it does lock open.
+Additionally, there is no lock securing the blade in the closed position, although it does lock open.
 Finally, the clip on our model was not as tight as we would have liked it to be — it slipped out of our front pocket more than once during field tests.
-That said, the clip can be removed with a star drive and bent into a more effective position if needed.
+That said, the clip can be removed with a star drive and bent into a more useful position if needed.
 Despite the shortcomings, this model is a reliable little knife that won't take up too much room in your pocket.

 The Stanley 10-499 is a souped-up version of the classic 99E.
 The old workhorse has been upgraded with push-button blade release and onboard blade storage.
-Additionally, a gut hook was added to safely peel tight-fitting plastic wrap and the like.
+Additionally, a gut hook was added to peel tight-fitting plastic wrap and the like.
 In addition to these add-ons, this tool maintains simplicity and ease of use.

 Why You Should Trust Us